MakeSchool-Tutorials/Makestagram-Swift-V2/P5-Connecting-to-Parse/content.md

 Depending on the result we print a success or failure message to the console using the `print` function.

+Also, note the `do/catch` error handling.
+Since this is placeholder code, we will leave it as is, but we will touch on the subject later in the tutorial.

 > [action]
 Now it's time to run the app!
 You should see the following console output (if the console does not show up, use the following shortcut: ⌘+⇧+C):
 ![image](console_output.png)